Sleep deprivation: How Many Hours is Too Little For First-Year Doctors?

 The contradiction of increased patient burdens experienced by residents alongside decreased skill managing patients post-residency stems from the fact that the administrative burden on all physicians has increased substantially from prior decades where little work was done on a computer and most of the work was done at the bedside.

 For every one-hour of patient care done today in non-surgical settings, five hours are spent facing a computer screen.
 That time in front of a computer screen teaches little with regards to managing patients and understanding their disease processes.
 This fact is something many residency programs have not adjusted nor have these programs provided resources such as increasing nursing staff, increasing advanced level practitioners such as nurse practitioners or physician assistants.
+Professionals who experience this kind of environment often opt to try out pills from https://buy-modafinil-online.org/ to keep them awake during hours when they are needed.

 Residency programs have failed to adjust to this fallout from imposing hour restrictions in the face of a changing field.
 Thus, residents are left to deal with administrative burdens such as different departments asking for clarification for billing purposes that need to be re-entered, putting in orders for medications patients are requesting or reconciling their long list of home medications, changing orders because pharmacists disagree with the syntax, discharging patients who have been hospitalized for months, writing notes daily, and other tasks necessary for patient care but time-consuming and time taken away from patient care.